 Swap Things Out

-Your home—indoors or out—should reflect who you are.
+Your home should reflect who you are.
 For example, if you love the beach, books, music, and vintage items you could keep music-themed books stacked, topped with a shallow bowl filled with rocks and seashells from a recent vacation to the beach.
 To complete that look, an antique magnifying glass could also sit on the table.

 So, even outdoors, be creative and inject a little of yourself into your space.

 Varying heights work well on a coffee table—and any table, really.
 Add a rustic galvanized bucket filled with eucalyptus boughs to the center of the table.
 Balance it out with small tea lights in clear holders to add scale and interest to the coffee table.

 The Harbour Slatted Coffee Table shown below showcases varying heights and a lovely color combination of warm copper and cooler blue-colored glasses.